 What has your government agreed at the UN General Assembly?

-Is your government, newspaper, university, school, or citizens' organisation telling the truth about global goals, social science, or progress?
+Is your government, newspaper, university, or school telling the truth about global goals, social science, or human progress?

 The material also includes government statements, academic research papers, school examination papers, other documents, and writings by the editor, Matt Berkley.